vicarmar/audio2score/README.md

 a2s-transcribe --model-path models/model_id.pth --audio-path /path/to/audio.flac
 ```

-## Model
+## Model inspection

-To display hyperparams and other training metadata of any checkpointed model:
+Use `a2s-showmodel` to display hyperparams and other training metadata of any checkpointed model:

 ```
 a2s-showmodel models/model_id.pth